Reporting and Fees

 Will I be notified if I have to report my groundwater extractions?

-View a map of unmanaged areas and visit the Groundwater Basins website for information on basins that are subject to state intervention.
-View an example of the notification of reporting requirements letter (PDF).
+View a map of basins subject to state intervention to see if reporting requirements apply in your area and visit the Groundwater Basins website for information on basins that are subject to state intervention.

 How do I measure my groundwater extractions?